skip to content

 What Fieldwork Funding is

-• Round one – for trips taking place in August - January.
-The deadline for this application is 1 June each year.
+Round one – for funding issued in August for trips taken from August - January.
+The application submission deadline is 17 May.

 What Fieldwork Funding is not